Mrs Denise Yorke

 Any hobbies?
-I live on a small farm where I rear rare breed geese and chickens, grows fruit and vegetables and manages the land for biodiversity.
+I live on a small farm where I rear rare breed geese and chickens, grow fruit and vegetables and manage the land for biodiversity.
 Keeping me company throughout are my dogs, a Jack Russell and an English Pointer.

 MSc Biodiversity & Conservation

 BSc (Hons) Environmental Science (2:1)

 Wildlife & Plant Biology